juwatow/jeannedarc-io/public/resume.md

 - Presenter at the COSUGI Conference https://www.cosugi.org/about
 - Development of one of the first mobile website on top of a proprietary CMS for library
+- Development of a mobile app using Xamarin and publish it on Apple Store

 # EDUCATION